 1. Give your living room a lift.
 The centerpiece of any living room, of course, is its furniture set.
-Think overstuffed seating in light neutrals, like this Tanglewood Sofa in Sand by J Furniture, piled high with comfy blankets and pillows.
+Think overstuffed seating in light neutrals piled high with comfy blankets and pillows.
 If replacing the couch isn’t in your budget, you can still upgrade it with some tasteful throws in sunny colors.
-This fetching cream-colored Bree Knit Throw is a total workhorse that you’ll use year-round, whether lounging with a movie or snuggling up with a good book.
-Pair it with a thrifted quilt for the perfect combination of new and old.
+Pair a new throw pillow with a thrifted quilt for the perfect combination of new and old.

 2. Consider a daybed.
 Nothing inspires nostalgia for childhood summer nights spent on your grandma’s screen porch quite like a daybed.
 And they’re super practical too, functioning doubly as both a daytime lounging and nighttime sleeping spot.
-Make your guest room easy like Sunday morning with a classic, metal-frame option like this Elle Daybed from Homelegance, which provides the added bonus of a trundle for more sleeping capacity without taking up extra space.
-Pair it with bedding in clean white with quilted textures, like this Rosie 6-Piece Daybed Set from JLA Home & Fabrics, with its delightfully farmhouse-esque ruffle and pleating details.
+Make your guest room easy like Sunday morning with a classic, metal-frame option which provides the added bonus of a trundle for more sleeping capacity without taking up extra space.
+Pair it with bedding in clean white with quilted textures with its delightfully farmhouse-esque ruffle and pleating details.

 3. Show off your (flea market) goods!
 Great news: you now have permission to spend your weekend scouring antique shops, swap meets and thrift stores for an eclectic mix of unique treasures to add to your trove.
 Vintage typewriters, old postage scales, milk glass pitchers and patterned breakfast trays are all fair game.
-Snag a rustic-yet-functional piece like this Round Wooden Shelf by Stylecraft Lamps so you can proudly display all your cozy country knickknacks in style.
+Snag a rustic-yet-functional piece so you can proudly display all your cozy country knickknacks in style.